 Do you have a success story you’d like to share with us?
-We’d love to hear how The Producer’s Perspective has helped you and your project!
+We’d love to hear how The Producer’s Perspective or The TheaterMakers Studio has helped you and your project!
 We may even add you to our success story list below!

 A huge congrats to one of our own . . .
 Jeff Wise and the Wheelhouse Theater Company!

 Jeff has been a consult client of mine for many years and I remember when he first came to me.
-He wanted to get his theater company off the ground, but did’t know how.
-He’d been an actor for many years and wanted to create a vehicle for his work, and others, that actually paid (yes actors get paid!) for their talents.
+He wanted to get his theater company off the ground but didn’t know how.
+He’d been an actor for many years and wanted to create a vehicle for his work, and others, that actually paid (yes, actors get paid!) for their talents.

 Since our initial conversations back in 2016, Jeff and his company have produced several shows, the latest of which, Happy Birthday Wanda June, was recently named a New York Times Critic’s Pick and has extended it’s run!